dulikagamage/COMP3005-Assignment03/README.md

       ('Jane', 'Smith', 'jane.smith@example.com', '2023-09-01'),
       ('Jim', 'Beam', 'jim.beam@example.com', '2023-09-02');

-## Compile:
+## Compiling and Running:
+  Verify that you have Python by running the following command:

+      python --version
+  Also, install the following if you do not have it already:

+      pip3 install psycopg2
+  Navigate to the directory in which the a3.py file is stored and
-  Enter the following into your command prompt or terminal:
+  enter the following into your command prompt or terminal:

       python a3.py